fairDataSociety/fairOS-dfs/README.md

-# fairOS-dfs
+# FairOS-dfs
-The decentralised file system (dfs) is a file system built for the internetOS (FairOS).
+The decentralised file system (dfs) is a file system built for the FairOS.
 This works as a thin layer over Swarm (https://ethswarm.org/).

 dfs can be used as follows